mkbond777/DTI-meta-learning/README.md

 # DTI-meta-learning
-This project contains the code used to train the meta-learning model for DTI prediction
+This project contains the code used to train the meta-learning model for Drug-Target Interaction (DTI) prediction

 ### Modular_code_V2_0